Travel FAQ: Where to buy high-quality authentic saffron in Madrid, Spain

 Do not be fooled by other imitators no matter what the guy says.

-We bought a pack of saffron he swore was the same quality but was just slightly cheaper and regretted it because we had to use TWICE as much to get the same amount of flavor.
+We bought a pack of saffron he swore was the same quality but was just slightly cheaper and regretted it because we had to use TWICE as much to get the same amount of flavour.

 WHAT KIND OF SAFFRON TO BUY